apigee-labs/rapier/README.md

 #### <a name="discriminator"></a>Discriminator

-Describes one segment of a query path.
-Each segment corresponds to a single relationship being traversed.
+Describes one discriminator in a segment.
+Each discriminator corresponds to a single property of the elements of a relationship.

 Field Name | Type | Description
 ---|:---:|---